Divergence Minimization Preference Optimization for Diffusion Model Alignment: Experiments

 \subsection{Alignment Result}

 \textbf{Qualitative Result}. \Cref{fig:img_gen} presents a qualitative comparison of generations from \method and other baseline models under the same prompt and control conditions.
 Compared to alternative methods, \method consistently demonstrates a stronger ability to capture the semantic intent of the prompt, producing outputs that are both more accurate and higher in quality.
-For instance, in the first row, only \method successfully renders the concept of a “smile”, while in the second row, it is the only model that correctly depicts "the papaya dressed as a sailor".
+For instance, in the second row, it is the only model that correctly depicts "the papaya dressed as a sailor".
 Additional qualitative results can be found in the \Cref{app:sec:result}.

-\textbf{Quantitative Result}. \Cref{tab:score_15,tab:wr_15} report the reward-model scores for \method across all the test sets.
-From these tables, we observe that, for every reward metric, the \method-tuned models consistently outperform their respective base models (\basesd).
-Generally \method yields higher reward-model scores on Pick-a-Pic V2, HPS V2, and Parti-Prompt test set than almost all methods trained on pairwise preference data.
-In terms of Win rate comparison, it outperforms all other baseline models trained on Pick-a-Pic V2 by a win rate of at least 64.6\% evaluated with PickScore.
-Moreover, \Cref{fig:img_study} shows the results of the user study shows human evaluators consistently prefer generations from the \method whether compared against the original \basesd or against all other baselines—further underscoring the effectiveness of the divergence minimization objective.
+\textbf{Quantitative Result}. \Cref{tab:score_15,tab:score_xl,tab:score_sd3} report the reward-model scores for \method across different base models and test sets.
+We find that, for every reward metric, the \method-tuned models consistently surpass their corresponding base models.
+Notably, in terms of PickScore, \method achieves the best results across all base models and all test sets.
+Moreover, \Cref{tab:wr_15,tab:wr_xl,tab:wr_sd3} show the win rate comparisons: while \method generally outperforms nearly all baselines, it is particularly strong in the SD1.5-based setting, where \method based on \basesd exceeds all baseline models by at least 64.6\% on every dataset. further highlighting the effectiveness of the proposed divergence minimization objective.